 - Country and state selector - auto-populates a list of states based on the selected country.

-As you can see, Extensions will provide developers with enough power to connect Kentico Cloud with best-of-breed tools.
-Developers will be able to create different custom editing elements, which can be seamlessly integrated into the whole content authoring process.
+As you can see, Custom Elements provides developers with enough power to connect Kentico Cloud with best-of-breed tools.
+Developers can create different custom editing elements, which can be seamlessly integrated into the whole content authoring process.

-We would love to hear what you think about Extensions, and how you would use them.
-Leave us a comment below, or send us an email to email@example.com.
+We would love to hear what you think about Custom Elements, and how you plan to use them.
+Leave us a comment below, or send us an email to firstname.lastname@example.org.
 Your feedback helps us create a product that customers love.